Tetragrammaton: Texts with Tetragrammaton

+Egyptian Writings

 Current overviews begin with the Egyptian epigraphy.
-A hieroglyphic inscription of the Pharaoh Amenhotep III (1402–1363 BCE) mentions a group of Shasu whom it calls "the Shasu of Yhwꜣ" (read as: ja-h-wi or ja-h-wa).
+A hieroglyphic inscription of the Pharaoh Amenhotep III (1402–1363 BCE) at Soleb mentions a group of Shasu whom it calls "the Shasu of Yhwꜣ" (read as: ja-h-wi or ja-h-wa).
 James D. G. Dunn and John W. Rogerson suggested that the Amenhotep III inscription may indicate that worship of Yahweh originated in an area to the southeast of Israel.
 A later inscription from the time of Ramesses II (1279–1213 BCE) in West Amara associates the Shasu nomads with S-rr, interpreted as Mount Seir, spoken of in some texts as where Yahweh comes from.
 Egyptologist Thomas Schneider argued for the existence of a theophoric name in a Book of the Dead papyrus dating to the late 18th or early 19th dynasty which he translated as adōnī-rō'ē-yāh, meaning "My lord is the shepherd of Yah".

-The Mesha Stele bears the earliest known reference (840 BCE) to the Israelite god Yahweh.
+The Mesha Stele bears a reference (840 BCE) to the Israelite god Yahweh.

-The Mesha Stele, dated to 840 BCE, mentions the Israelite god Yahweh.
+Mesha Stele

+The Tetragrammaton is found in the inscription on the Mesha Stele, dating from around 840 BCE, in which the king of Moab boasts of having conquered a territory belonging to the Kingdom of Israel and of having brought the vessels of 𐤉𐤄𐤅𐤄 (YHWH) from there to offer them to the Moabite god Chemosh.

+Hebrew texts

 Roughly contemporary pottery sherds and plaster inscriptions found at Kuntillet Ajrud mention "Yahweh of Samaria and his Asherah" and "Yahweh of Teman and his Asherah".
 A tomb inscription at Khirbet el-Qom also mentions Yahweh.
 Dated slightly later (7th century BCE) there are an ostracon from the collections of Shlomo Moussaieff, and two tiny silver amulet scrolls found at Ketef Hinnom that mention Yahweh.
 Also a wall inscription, dated to the late 6th century BCE, with mention of Yahweh had been found in a tomb at Khirbet Beit Lei.